caiogmello/codeforces-notion-api-integration/README.md

 2. The **Parent Page URL**.
 3. Your **Codeforces username**.

-After execution, a new database will be created in your Parent Page, named after your Codeforces username.
+After execution, a new database will be created in your Parent Page, named as your Codeforces username.
 You can organize and personalize it, and even add [charts](https://www.notion.so/help/charts) for better visualization.

+Therefore, you can create Databases from how many users you want, just changing the codeforces username on the CLI command.

 ![Tourist](./imgs/tourist.png)